zahidrahimoon/Zara-Therapy/README.md

 ## Problem Statement

 Zara Therapy Clinic needs a website to effectively communicate its services and attract potential clients.
-The website should include sections for therapy descriptions, therapist profiles, contact information, and testimonials...
+The website should include sections for therapy descriptions, therapist profiles, contact information, and testimonials.

 ## Technologies Used